longjianli/longjianli.github.io/_pages/about.md

   - /about.html
 ---

 I am an undergraduate student at the [National School of Development, Peking University](https://en.nsd.pku.edu.cn/).
-I was born in [Suizhou](https://en.wikipedia.org/wiki/Suizhou) (famous for bianzhong) and speak Chinese and English.
+I was born in [Suizhou](https://en.wikipedia.org/wiki/Suizhou) and speak Chinese and English.

 ## My research
 I am a mathematical economist with strong interests in applications.
 The topics I have worked on include